 Health challenges happen, and life as a graduate student can get complicated.
 When faced with a health concern, it’s important to recognize the issue and get help.
 This includes taking care of your mental health.
-The staff and faculty at The University of Texas Health Science Center at Tyler are here to help students achieve personal and educational goals.
-The Office of Academic Administration has provided the following resources to promote health and wellness.
+The staff and faculty at the Health Science Center at UT Tyler are here to help students achieve personal and educational goals.

 The Student Counseling Center is staffed by licensed professional counselors (LPC) with in-depth training, experience, and a varied background in counseling, testing, and teaching.
 Some common issues that students may deal with in counseling are: test anxiety, decision making. procrastination, communication difficulties, self-esteem, interpersonal conflicts, stress management, personal relationships, physical abuse, emotional abuse, sexual abuse, sexual assault, anxiety, depression, and many others.